praetorian-matt-schneider/chariot-ui/README.md

 _Note: This step is optional.
 If you use other tools to manage Node.js versions, please refer to their documentation._

-To ensure your Node.js version is on LTS when contributing or running the project locally using `nvm`, add the following script to your `.zshrc` file.
+To ensure your Node.js version is on LTS when contributing or running the project locally using `nvm`, add the following script to your `~/.zshrc` file.

 ```sh
 load-nvmrc() {